 What Colouring is produced in your litters?

-We produce tri coloured, sable tri coloured, sable, phantom and bi coloured puppies.
+We produce tri coloured, sable tri coloured, sable, phantom, bi coloured and sometimes recessive cream or black coloured puppies.
 Some of our tri coloured puppies will have more white than others.
 Traditional Bernese coloured puppies are very high in demand an harder to breed for that specific colouring.
 We cannot guarantee colour but we can guarantee that you will have a healthy, wonderful family member.
 We will only accept pre birth and pre selection deposits from families who are flexible with sex/colouring at this time.

 What size Bernedoodles do you breed?